 Josta was the first major energy drink marketed in America.
-Before 1995, no large scale company has tried to sell an energy drink in the United States.
-Pepsi, the company that made Josta, saw an opening and made a move to roll out this new and fascinating drink.
-Josta had a somewhat fruity taste and it included guarana, giving it an almost maple flavor!
-You can learn all about Josta on this page, check it out!
+Before 1995, no large-scale company has tried to sell an energy drink in the United States.
+Pepsi, the company that made Josta energy drink, saw an opening and made a move to roll out this new and fascinating drink.
+Josta energy drink had a somewhat fruity taste and it included guarana, giving it an almost maple flavor!
+You can learn all about Josta energy drink on this page, check it out!

 - 2 Is Josta Soda Still For sale?

 - 4 Is Josta’s recipe available?

 - 8 Josta’s Commercials

 Pepsi Co has a long history of not only distributing the greatest in soft drinks but is also known as being Coca-Cola‘s arch enemy.
 The two companies have been going at it for years.
 Trying to outdo each other in the realm of seeing who can sell and create the most products.

 The two main products that it has been selling consistently are almost totally the same. (coke’s consistency has more syrup).
 The 70s brought the Pepsi challenge, which was the marketing campaign to see if customers could decide for themselves which drink tasted better.
 The battle between these 2 great soda company’s led to a wave of new flavors of drink types.
 One of those new advancements was the energy drink Josta, produced by